Skip to content

 And that's just the start.

-The Government of B.C. is contributing as much as $25 million toward Vitalus Nutrition's expansion to a 143,500-square-foot facility in Abbotsford.
-The funding is part of Clean and Competitive: A Blueprint for B.C.'s Industrial Future [PDF, 13.8 MB], the B.C.
-Government's plan for new investment and job creation around clean energy and sustainable industries in B.C.
+The Government of BC is contributing as much as $25 million toward Vitalus Nutrition's expansion to a 143,500-square-foot facility in Abbotsford.
+The funding is part of Clean and Competitive: A Blueprint for B.C.'s Industrial Future [PDF, 13.8 MB], the Province's plan for new investment and job creation around clean energy and sustainable industries in B.C.

-The larger manufacturing plant will increase B.C. dairy processing capacity by 50% to a new total of approximately 1.4 billion litres of milk processed annually, and will create as many as 100 new jobs at the site.
-The facility will also allow local producers to meet domestic demand for the likes of butter, which is currently being shipped to B.C. from eastern Canada.
+The larger manufacturing plant will increase B.C. dairy processing capacity by 50%, and will create as many as 100 new jobs at the site.
+The facility will also allow local producers to better meet demand for a multitude of dairy-based products that range from butter to proteins.

-"This is going to be the biggest dairy facility site in Canada," says Drew.
+"The expansion represents a significant investment in the agritech sector in B.C and western Canada," says Drew.
 "It's much easier to be more environmentally responsible when you start with a brand new facility, because you get to start from scratch to make everything as efficient and optimal as you can."

-At its existing plant, Vitalus has had some success experimenting with our demand response program, which offers rewards for shifting some electricity use away from peak demand periods on the electricity grid.
+Vitalus has also had some success experimenting with BC Hydro's demand response program, which offers rewards for manually shifting some electricity use away from peak demand periods on the electricity grid.
 Vitalus saved an average of 221 kW per event and earned rewards of more than $16,000 during the 2024-25 winter season.

 "The food industry is a great industry to be in, and it's more advanced than people realize," says Drew.
 "I think that we're all working hard with companies like BC Hydro to make sure we're doing what's best for the environment.
 And I think we're very fortunate to have BC Hydro as a partner.
 They're very forward thinking and put a lot of effort into working with industrial partners like us."